kristindong/Capstone_Project/README.md

 [Link to Google Slides](https://docs.google.com/presentation/d/1rg12WplVf4fy3VU82EIZb64H5yveYUukMScgsefe0KI)

 The allure of better understanding the relationship between a company’s financial data and it's stock market performance is obvious.
 The market may seem chaotic, but with enough data can we reasonably predict a company's performance?
 Can we determine which factors are significantly tied to a stocks performance?
-Aided by the knowledge gained in this course we can attempt engage these questions.
+We attempt to answer these questions using the tools we learned from this course.

 - Identify and assess a suitable data set
 - Clean, prepare, and explore data